Ellispettai: History

-Ellispet was named after Ellis, a foreigner who settled World War I veterans, each of whom were given 4 acres of farmland and a residential plot, which is irrigated by Bhavanisagar alternative canal projects.
+Ellispet was named after Ellis, a Christian missionary who settled World War I veterans.
+Each veteran was given 4 acres of farmland and a residential plot, which is irrigated by Bhavanisagar alternative canal projects.
 It was a barren land without any irrigation system, but after the initiatives from government officials, the land is watered with a canal called Rettai Vaaikaal.

 Ellispet has a population of approximately 3,000 people.
-Well cultivated area for doing agriculture from the dam LBP Bhavanisagar.
+It is a well cultivated area for agriculture from the dam LBP Bhavanisagar.

 While Tamil is the main language in the village, Hindi is also spoken by the majority of ex-service men and laborers working in the steel factories.
 English is also spoken widely by the foreign students studying in the nearby colleges.

+Government of India announced to make india as a Digital India, for that continuation one computer center Gil Communication was started and approved by our Ministry of Electronics and Information Technology, Government of India, New Delhi and it is helping so many old age people who do not travel long distance and others as well.
+This is serving here for the past 15Years.